HMRC has given us a comprehensive update on the R&D Tax Credits scheme. Here’s everything you need to know.

 Late claims: some may be accepted

-HMRC says it will be ‘sympathetic’ to companies which miss the deadline for filing for R&D Tax Credits on account of the pandemic.
+HMRC says it will be ‘sympathetic’ to companies that miss the deadline for filing for R&D Tax Credits on account of the pandemic.

 Companies have to file for R&D Tax Credits within a year of the end of the financial period in which the development work happened.
 This hasn’t changed.
 But given the situation, HMRC may be able to accept certain late claims from businesses impacted by the Coronavirus.